kellytran3k/kellytran3k.github.io/_pages/about.md

 <!-- about me -->

-**Hello!** I'm a 4th year at [Georgia Tech](https://www.gatech.edu) studying **Computer Science**.
-My threads are in [Infonetworks x Media](https://catalog.gatech.edu/programs/media-information-internetworks-computer-science-bs/), and I am interested in full-stack software engineering and the ethics of computing.
+**Hello!** I'm a recent grad from [Georgia Tech](https://www.gatech.edu) after graduating with a Bachelor's of Science in **Computer Science**.
+My threads were in [Infonetworks x Media](https://catalog.gatech.edu/programs/media-information-internetworks-computer-science-bs/), and I am interested in full-stack software engineering and the ethics of computing.

 I'm the daughter of Vietnamese refugees and heroes.
 I was born and raised on the outskirts of Atlanta, in a low-income household in a majority minority area.
 I am a first-generation college student, meaning that I am the first person in my extended family to attend college.

 I am a curious individual who always aims to exceed expectations, and a fast learner in areas where I lack experience.
 Most of my technical knowledge comes from **hackathons**, **classes**, and [**experience**](/work/) as an intern, TA, and research assistant.
-I am an incoming Software Engineer at [Affirm](https://www.affirm.com/) where I'll be joining upon my graduation from **Georgia Tech in May 2022**.
+I am an incoming Software Engineer at [Affirm](https://www.affirm.com/) where I'll be joining in **Aug 2022**.

 ---

 <!-- personal interests -->
 # Personal Interests

-**tennis & volleyball**
+**genshin impact**
 let's play a game some time :)

 **food**